sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 I figured a fun guiding star would be to make this machine specifically **a tool for writing**.
 I've always been a bit sentimental for typewriters -- dedicated writing machines that offer no other distractions.

-As you might imagine, I'm not the only person who thinks they'd write more/better without the myriad distractions of the internet.
+As you might imagine, I'm not the only person who thinks they'd write more/better fewer of the myriad of distractions of the (wireless) internet.
 I have a writer friend who goes to a cafe where she doesn't know the WiFi password to write.

 There are hardware solutions to be bought and sold as well: A company called Freewrite offers [a $649 "Smart Typewriter"](https://getfreewrite.com/products/freewrite-smart-typewriter-3rd-gen) that actually looks pretty awesome.
 I've also seen [some](https://www.reddit.com/r/AlphaSmart) [love](https://www.inputmag.com/reviews/the-alphasmart-neo-2-is-the-best-distraction-free-writing-tool-you-can-buy-right-now) for a device called the Alphasmart Neo2 Word Processor (coincidentally, [Freewrite just announced a similarly named "Alpha" product](https://alphasmart.com/reveal/) -- it's an active market, apparently).